eea/eea.elasticsearch.river.rdf/README.rst

 uriDescription
 ++++++++++++++

-[TODO] - description might change for future versions The value of each predicate (the object) can only be a Literal or a Resource.
+The value of each predicate (the object) can only be a Literal or a Resource.
 When it is a Resource (URI) it is very difficult to obtain information from it, if the information is not indexed in ElasticSearch.
 Whenever "uriDescription" is set, the URIs are replaced by the resource's label.
 The label is the first of the properties given as arguments for "uriDescription", for which the resource has an object.

 ::